 - Good reputation – Many CFD trading platforms have a long enough track record to rack up a healthy number of user reviews.
 These user reviews are a great way to gauge the quality of a platform’s reputation.
 Gauging the tone of media coverage and looking up the number of impactful awards won by that platform can also be instructive.

 - Design and ease of use – One of the biggest benefits of trading with a demo account is that you get to figure out how easy a platform is to use before pouring in your hard-earned money.
-With so much competition out there, you shouldn’t have to settle for a poorly designed, hard-to-use trading platform.
+With so much competition out there, you shouldn’t have to settle for a poorly designed, hard-to-use service.

 - Variety of currency pairs – Seven currency pairs dominate forex exchanges, with the British Pound, US Dollar, and Euro among the most popular fiat currencies traded.
 Of course there are many more currencies around the world, about 180 all told.
 If you’re looking for more variety when you’re ready to progress beyond demo trading, look for a broker that allows a wider range of trades.